betaorbust/eslint-formatter-compassion/README.md

 right at the moment linting errors appear.
 This fosters a more aligned, less contentious development environment.**

-`eslint-formatter-compassionate` helps provide this alignment by letting you add contextual links to your _**own style guide**_ (or any of the [guides](#guides) provided by this package) and modify existing lint error messages to fit your organization's needs.
+`eslint-formatter-compassion` helps provide this alignment by letting you add contextual links to your _**own style guide**_ (or any of the [guides](#guides) provided by this package) and modify existing lint error messages to fit your organization's needs.
 Leave linting code up to ESLint, but when it comes time to communicate with human engineers, grab the reins and set some better context.